| | |

 Two crocks with cauliflower soup with sour cream drizzle

-I’m happy and not just because the flavor of this soup is delicious and the texture is satisfying.
-I’m happy because Christopher has come around.
-His opinion of soup has changed.
+I’m happy—and not just because this soup is flavorful and satisfying.
+I’m happy because Christopher has finally come around.
+His long-held opinion of soup has officially changed.

 “Wow, I like soup now.”

-I just blinked at him.
-Who is this man that I’ve been married to for these many years?
-Is this a pod person?
-All these questions rolled around in my head as I sat there blinking.
+I blinked at him in shock.
+Who was this man I’ve been married to all these years?
+Was he a pod person?
+These thoughts all rushed through my head as I sat there staring at him.

 Helpful tips